dannguyen/final/README.md

 - __Nothing that surprising:__ One big criticism of this corpus of emails is that they're self-released.
 Not all that surprising that they're no shocking revelations.
 That said, maybe if we look at the pattern of emails, we can uncover something.
 For example, suppose we see a suspicious drop-off in email correspondence with key parties involved in the scandal at key times.
 That may be evidence of obfuscating evidence.

+## Post-mortem

+- __Downloading:__ Downloading the pdf files and text with meta data was actually not that bad.

+- __Too much web design:__  Yup, I spend most of my time figuring out how to make a web page that doesn't look terrible.
+Beacause of this, I'm not sure how much better this web page is than the one that exists on the State Dept Website.

+- __Nothing that surprising:__ Yup, nothing too surprising.
+Probably because I spent most of my time on web design and not on analysing the data!